AiCRE-Labs/Brian-Landru/_docs/faqs.md

 <h1>How does the AI work? </h1>

-Dr. Fill is a special breed of AI known as a [Deep Reinforcement Learning Agent](https://en.wikipedia.org/wiki/Deep_reinforcement_learning).
-This is just a fancy way of saying that it learns the best thing to do by exploiting strategies that have worked in the past and exploring better strategies through careful experimentation.
-Dr. Fills actions are its recommendations, its rewards are the expected utility of optimizing the above objective functions, and its environment is the combination of the property profile, trade area, and other defining physical details in the real world.
+**Tenant** is a special breed of AI known as a [Deep Reinforcement Learning Agent](https://en.wikipedia.org/wiki/Deep_reinforcement_learning).
+This is just a fancy way of saying that it learns the best thing to do by exploiting strategies that have worked in the past and exploring better strategies through careful experimentation. **Tenant**s actions are its recommendations, its rewards are the expected utility of optimizing the above objective functions, and its environment is the combination of the property profile, trade area, and other defining physical details in the real world.

 <h1>Where’s the data come from? </h1>